Unipotent groups with trivial $\mathbb{L}$-packets are easy: Introduction

 \subsection{Acknowledgments}

 I thank Tanmay Deshpande for generously sharing his expertise and ideas.
 I am grateful to my advisor, Charlotte Chan, for introducing me to the subject area, many helpful meetings, and comments on a previous draft.
 I also thank Sydney Mathematical Research Institute for excellent working conditions.
-This work was partially supported by NSF grants DMS-2507946 and DMS-1840234 (RTG) as well as a Simons Dissertation Fellowship (MPS-SDF-00014744).